 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-Reheat: Reheat in the oven at 325 degrees.
+Reheat in the oven at 325 degrees for 15 minutes or until heated through.
 If you reheat in the microwave, on medium high for 1-2 minutes or until the center is hot.

 Best Casserole Tips

 - Lightly coat your casserole dish with olive oil cooking spray.

 - Cut your potatoes, broccoli florets, and chicken into similar size pieces for easier cooking.

 - Don’t use raw chicken.
 Use a rotisserie chicken or leftover cooked and shredded chicken.

 - Let the casserole cool briefly first before you bring it to the table if you plan on serving it from the casserole dish at the table.

 - Any type of cream condensed soup works so feel free to mix it up if you like.

 - Top with a combination of bacon and cheese to make it over the top!